6 risk management capabilities that reduce complexity and foster trust and resilience

 Facing compounding risks, increasing regulation, widespread volatility, and an accelerating pace of change and disruption, leading companies recognize that trust is the ultimate business enabler.
-Growth, performance, efficiency and innovation are all fueled and facilitated by the trust that customers, employees, partners, investors, regulators and communities have in your enterprise.
+Growth, performance, efficiency, and innovation are all fueled and facilitated by the trust that customers, employees, partners, investors, regulators, and communities have in your enterprise.
 Having stakeholder trust gives organizations the freedom and flexibility to change speed and direction to seize opportunities as they emerge.

-Focus your risk modernization efforts on 5 key areas
+Focus your risk modernization efforts on 6 key areas

 As market-leading advisors to risk organizations of all kinds, we know first-hand that risk transformation can be complex, costly, and sometimes prone to failure.
 We also know that understanding where to focus your resources and efforts makes all the difference.

-1. Advanced data and analytics
+2. Advanced data and analytics

-2. AI and ML
+3. AI and ML

 Artificial intelligence (AI), including generative artificial intelligence (GenAI) and machine learning (ML), are critical digital tools for organizations to adopt.
-As risk levels rise, deploying these innovations across risk and compliance operations can help accelerate and improve risk identification, monitoring and mitigation.
-In our survey, AI and GenAI are by far the most popular type of technologies for managing additional risk responsibilities in the next three to five years.
+As risk levels rise, deploying these innovations across risk and compliance operations can help accelerate and improve risk identification, monitoring, and mitigation.
+In our Future of Risk survey, AI and GenAI are by far the most popular type of technologies for managing additional risk responsibilities in the next three to five years.
 For example, a European bank is rolling out GenAI tools to help identify reporting gaps and respond to different regulatory assessments, making its manual processes faster and less resource heavy.

-3. Cybersecurity
+4. Cybersecurity

-4. Technology-driven risk management
+5. Technology-driven risk management

-5. Digital literacy
+6. Digital literacy

 How KPMG can help